pedrottimark/ts-weeks-2018/a-2/README.md

 const {x, y} = point;
 ```

-Unlike array destructuring, the variable names must match the property keys.
+Unlike array destructuring in which you choose names freely, the variable names must match the property keys.

 1. In Terminal: `yarn test 15-object-destructuring`
 2. In your code editor, open the `src/15-object-destructuring.spec.js` file
 3. **Both collaboratively**, comment out `renderItem` function definition following `// TODO` comment, and then:
     * Rewrite `item` argument with object destructuring for `completed` and `text` properties
-    * Hint: if object destructuring is the only argument, do the same as what you saw for object literal as the implicitly returned value of an arrow function
+    * If there is a syntax error, what do you need to do?
     * Rewrite dot notation on `item` argument with property names as arguments

+Will a volunteer say if key doesn’t exist in an object, what value does variable with that name get from destructuring.

+Will another volunteer say why you cannot replace `renderItem` function body with implicit return.

 **Bonus**: Read pages 84–89 [Object destructuring](https://leanpub.com/understandinges6/read#leanpub-auto-object-destructuring) by Nicholas C. Zakas